joshbegley/nyt-latest/README.md

 `Two teens were accused of killing a man in a Connecticut deli in 1999.
 Their lawyers said the police hid evidence and intimidated witnesses.`\
 https://www.nytimes.com/2026/08/14/nyregion/new-haven-wrongful-conviction-payout.html

-**Hawaiian Electric Warns Any Power Outages May Last Days**\
+**Hawaiian Electric Warns That Power Outages Could Last for Days**\
-`The severe tropical weather conditions from the approaching storm Lala are expected to topple trees and down power lines as it crosses the state.`\
+`Strong winds from Tropical Storm Lala, which will likely become a hurricane while approaching Hawaii, are expected to topple trees and down power lines.`\
 https://www.nytimes.com/2026/08/14/weather/hurricane-lala-hawaii-power-grid.html

 **President Trump Takes Credit for Steep Crime Rate Declines**\